-CLEVELAND – Before your kids hop on their bikes and ride off into the summer sunset, there’s something parents need to check – their helmets!
+CLEVELAND – Before your kids hop on their bikes and ride off into the sunset, there’s something parents need to check – their helmets!

 “You want to see if there’s any cracks, any dents in your helmet.
 Because believe it or not, helmets are only good for one accident, because if they’re deformed then they’re not going to function right,” explained Richard So, MD, pediatrician for Cleveland Clinic Children’s.